-4. DEVELOPMENT OF THE SYDNEY FESTIVAL DAP
+4. DEVELOPMENT OF THE SYDNEY FESTIVAL DIAP

-Since our first DAP was written in 2010, there have been many achievements and a number of access initiatives have been both continued and introduced.
-These include:
+Since our first DIAP was written in 2010, there have been many achievements and a number of access initiatives have been both continued and introduced.
+These include;

-Access to Sydney Festival services and programs;
+Access to Sydney Festival services and programs:

-- Partnership with Vision Australia and independent describers to provide audio description for selected performances and tours. - Partnership with Go Theatrical for live captioning on selected performances and online video content. - Partnership with Auslan Stage Left to provide Auslan interpretation for selected performances. - Relaxed performances of selected productions (providing a casual atmosphere for people with intellectual disability or those on the autism spectrum). - Since 2013 the program brochure has been produced and distributed as a braille document, an audio CD and as a Word document in large print format by Vision Australia, and also as MP3 files, an interactive brochure and PDF version, all directly downloadable from the website. - The website has an 'access' filter and includes a page with information on all accessibility services; the website venue pages all include broad accessibility information. - All Festival marketing collateral carry access symbols for the relevant events and venues, including the program brochure and integrated calendar.
-A separate accessibility leaflet is produced giving full information on all accessibility services and how to book. - Sydney Festival is happy and able to receive phone calls using the ACE Relay service. - The Festival website adheres to W3C Web Content Accessibility Guidelines. - Sydney Festival supports the Companion Card program. - All Festival controlled outdoor venues have dedicated accessible parking spaces or designated drop off areas and accessible viewing areas for patrons with disability, with clearly signed accessible toilets and a marshal or volunteer assigned to assist patrons with queries. - Designated wheelchair spaces for ticketed events in venues are sold at the lowest price in the house for that performance. - The Festival Village in Hyde Park is wheelchair accessible, with ramps to venues, food areas and the temporary box office/information booth.
+- Partnership with Vision Australia and independent describers to provide audio description for selected performances and tours. - Partnership with The Captioning Studio and potentially other service providers for live captioning on selected performances and open captions on online video content. - Partnerships with Auslan interpreter providers to provide Auslan interpretation for selected performances. - Relaxed performances of selected productions, providing a casual atmosphere for people including (but not limited to) those with autistic spectrum conditions, sensory and communication disorders or learning disability, with associated 'social stories' downloadable from the website. - Since 2013 the program brochure has been produced and distributed as a braille document, an audio CD and as a Word document in large print format by Vision Australia, and also as MP3 files, an interactive brochure and PDF version, all directly downloadable from the website.

+- The website has an 'access' filter and includes a page with information on all accessibility services; the website venue pages all include broad accessibility information. - All Festival marketing collateral carry access symbols for the relevant events and venues, including the program brochure and integrated calendar.
+A separate large print accessibility leaflet is produced giving full information on all accessibility services and how to book. - Sydney Festival is happy and able to receive phone calls using the National Relay service. - The Festival website adheres to W3C Web Content Accessibility Guidelines. - Sydney Festival is an affiliate of the Companion Card program. - All Festival controlled outdoor venues have accessible parking spaces and/or designated drop off areas and accessible viewing areas for patrons with disability, with clearly signed accessible toilets and a marshal or volunteer assigned to assist patrons with queries. - Designated wheelchair spaces in venues for ticketed events are sold at the lowest price in the house for that performance. - Tickets for users of Audio Description, Auslan or Captioning services will be offered at the lowest price in the house for that performance. - The Festival Village in Hyde Park is wheelchair accessible, with ramps to venues, food areas and box office/information booth and accessible toilets.